hynek/svcs/.github/CONTRIBUTING.md

 $ tox run -e docs-watch
 ```

-This will build the documentation, and then watch for changes and rebuild it whenever you save a file.
+This will build the documentation, watch for changes, and rebuild it whenever you save a file.

 To just build the documentation and run doctests, use: